The formation of CDM haloes I: Collapse thresholds and the ellipsoidal collapse model

 Our analysis focuses primarily on DM haloes extracted from two high-resolution simulations of structure formation in the standard $\Lambda$CDM cosmology.
 Each run adopted the following cosmological parameters: $\Omega_{\rm M}=0.279$, $\Omega_{\Lambda}=1-\Omega_{\rm M}=0.721$, $\sigma_8=0.817$, $n_s=0.96$, and $H_0\equiv H(z=0)=73$ km s$^{-1}$ Mpc, consistent with those of the {\it Wilkinson Microwave Anisotropy Probe} five-year data release \citep{Komatsu2009}.
 Here $\Omega_i$ is the contribution to the total energy density of the Universe from component $i$; $\sigma_8$ is the rms mass fluctuation measured in 8 $h^{-1}$ Mpc spheres, linearly extrapolated to $z=0$; $n_s$ is the spectral index of primordial density fluctuations, and $H_0$ is Hubble's constant.

-Both runs followed the evolution of the dark matter component in comoving coordinates using a lean version of the simulation code \textsc{Gadget} \citep{Springel2005b}.
-The linear density field was sampled using $1024^3$ equal mass particles in a periodic box with side-lengths equal to $l_{box}=150$\Mpch{} and $1200$\Mpch.
-For these choices of cosmological parameters, box sizes, and particle number the particle masses are 2.433$\times 10^8 h^{-1}$ M$_{\odot}$ and 1.246$\times 10^{11}$ $h^{-1}$ M$_{\odot}$ in the $150$\Mpch{} and $1200$\Mpch{} boxes respectively.
-The corresponding softening lengths are 3\kpch{} and 20\kpch, which are kept fixed in comoving coordinates during the simulation.
+The linear density fields for each run were sampled using $1024^3$ equal-mass particles in periodic boxes with side-lengths equal to $l_{\rm box}=150$ and $1200$\Mpch.
+For these choices of cosmological parameters, box sizes, and particle number the particle masses are 2.433$\times 10^8$ and 1.246$\times 10^{11}$ $h^{-1}$ M$_{\odot}$ in the $150$ and $1200$\Mpch{} boxes, respectively.
+The corresponding softening lengths are 3 and 20\kpch, which are kept fixed in comoving coordinates throughout the simulations.

 Initial conditions for our simulations were generated by perturbing the initially uniform distribution of particles using the Zel'dovich approximation consistent with a starting redshift of $z_{\rm i}=70$ for the 150\Mpch{} box and $z_{\rm i}=50$ for the 1200\Mpch{} box.
 As discussed by \citet{Pillepich2010}, these redshifts are sufficiently high so that possible transient features in the halo mass function are effectively erased by $z\approx 2$.
 For each simulation, 30 snapshots of the particle distribution were saved between $z=10$ and 0 in equally spaced steps of $\log\, (1+z)^{-1}$.